KeanuVentura/CookingUpInsights/README.md

 </iframe>

 **Results:**
 The observed difference in average ratings was approximately 0.124, and the resulting p-value was 0.0.

+**Conclusion**
 Since the p-value of 0.0 is less than the significance level of 0.05, we reject the null hypothesis.
 This suggests there is strong evidence that recipes with short and long cooking times tend to receive different average ratings.